a-einstein/PortableShop/README.md

 #### Purpose
 * Creating a working portable application for test and demo purpose based on Xamarin Forms.

+#### Notes
 * This is a near equivalent of my [WpfShop](https://github.com/a-einstein/WpfShop).
 * Currently this is only tested on Android API 21, and no longer suited for all platforms anyway.
+* For the time being, the needed data service is hosted on Azure and configured to in this application.
+That means that this code can be build and run right away, if it can make use of an internet connection.
+* Intention is to make this application avaliable as an apk file on GitHub too.
+So it would be directly installable as a binary.

 #### Aspects
 * Xamarin Forms.
 * C# + XAML.
 * MVVM.
+* Make use of an Azure service.
 * Client-server.
 * WCF + SSL.
 * Asynchronisity.